-Brandon P. Fleming’s story of struggle, success, and service has inspired tens of thousands around the world.
+Brandon P. Fleming’s story of struggle, success, and service has inspired hundreds of thousands around the world.
 An at-risk youth and college dropout turned award-winning educator, Fleming is Assistant Debate Coach at Harvard University and Founder/CEO of the Harvard Diversity Project.
 Fleming was recruited to join the Harvard debate faculty at the age of 26.
 Harvard later approved Fleming’s proposal to establish a new department within the university system called the Harvard Diversity Project – an unprecedented pipeline program that the Harvard Debate Council would adopt as its subsidiary.
-Fleming now leads an executive staff and board that has raised nearly half a million dollars to enroll over 75 students of color into Harvard’s international summer residency on full scholarship.
-Fleming recruits predominantly underprivileged youth with no prior debate experience who he then trains to compete against hundreds of experienced debaters from over 15 different countries around the world.
+Fleming now leads an executive staff and board that has raised nearly half a million dollars to enroll over 50 students of color into Harvard’s international summer residency on full scholarship.
+Fleming recruits predominantly underprivileged youth with no prior debate experience who he then trains to compete against hundreds of experienced debaters from over 25 different countries around the world.
 Both the first and second cohort of students trained by Fleming made history two years in a row as back-to-back champions, with the second group achieving an unprecedented undefeated record at the international tournament.
-News of the achievement instantly went viral and broke national headlines, being featured on CNN, CBS, Huffington Post, Ebony Magazine, The Root, Blavity, Black Enterprise, and many more.
-Since, the organization has gained the financial backing of Fortune 500 companies such as The Coca-Cola Company, UPS, Chick-fil-A, Kaiser Permanente, Publix Supermarkets, Warner Media, and many more.
-Fleming set out to establish a one-of-a-kind organization that has become known for distinguishing and positioning Black youth to be pipelined into the Ivy League – a radical ambition that was officially accomplished in December 2018 when his first student received Early Action admission into Harvard College Class of 2023 on a full scholarship.
-Fleming’s story, erudition, and achievements have enabled him to use his voice to inspire and impact lives in places ranging from federal prisons to academic institutions and global platforms such as the United Nations General Assembly.
+News of the achievement instantly went viral and broke national headlines, being featured on CNN, CBS, Huffington Post, Ebony Magazine, and many more.
+Since, the organization has gained the financial backing of Fortune 100 companies such as The Coca-Cola Company, UPS, Chick-fil-A, Kaiser Permanente, Publix Supermarkets, and Warner Media.
+Fleming has established a groundbreaking organization that is pipelining Black youth into Ivy League and elite colleges & universities.
+His students have now matriculated to schools such as Harvard, Yale, Stanford, and others alike.
+Fleming’s story, erudition, and achievements have enabled him to use his voice to inspire and impact lives in places ranging from federal prisons to global platforms such as the United Nations General Assembly.
 At the age of 29, Fleming earned the international distinction of being a 2020 Forbes list-maker.

 Fleming was recruited to join the Harvard Debate Council faculty after his accomplishments at the Ron Clark Academy, where he coached the middle school debate team to an unprecedented undefeated record at a high school tournament.
 As one of Ron Clark’s “Master Educators”, Fleming also trained over 30,000 educators worldwide on best practices in education.